carpeliam/at-journal-2024/src/entries/at-day-89-limestone-spring-shelter-to-race-brook-falls-campsite.md

 sleep: Tent
 mood: 🙂
 ---
-The shelter worked out pretty well!
+I'm home!
+In my home state, at least.
+The shelter worked out pretty well last night!
 There were some mosquitos, but not too many.

 Today I resupplied in Salisbury.
 The coffee shop had these nice little linen seat cushions, and when I got up to leave, I noticed mine was a bit dirtier than the others.
 You can't take me anywhere!